ekamperi/ekamperi.github.io/_posts/2020-10-14-github-analytics.md

 {% endraw %}
 {% endhighlight %}

-So, the repository named *rteval* of the user *ekamperi* contains 6440911 bytes of Python, 28787 bytes of R, 1800 bytes of CSS and 1096 bytes of MATLAB code.
+So, the repository named *rteval* of the user *ekamperi* contains 6440911 bytes of *Python*, 28787 bytes of *R*, 1800 bytes of *CSS* and 1096 bytes of *MATLAB* code.
 Let's collect the data for all languages:

 {% highlight mathematica %}
 {% raw %}